-Sponsors rely on IDA for dispassionate, fact-based, and scientifically rigorous research and advice to inform their decisions.
-Since 1956, IDA’s basic mission has remained unchanged – bring the best scientific, technical, and analytic talent to bear on issues critical to U.S. National security, in a research environment free of commercial or shareholder interests where objectivity and the public interest are foremost.
+Sponsors rely on IDA’s FFRDCs for dispassionate, fact-based, and scientifically rigorous research and advice performed in a research environment free of commercial or shareholder interests where objectivity and the public interest are foremost.

 The work produced by IDA’s FFRDCs is characterized by unquestioned objectivity and high quality.
-Because of our unique relationship with our Government sponsors, IDA enjoys unusual access to highly classified and sensitive government and corporate proprietary information.
+Because of our unique relationship with our U.S. Government sponsors, IDA enjoys unusual access to classified government information and sensitive corporate proprietary information.
 We adhere to a strict regime for avoiding conflicts of interest.
 We are thus in the position of offering outsider perspectives on important issues with insider access to information.